 The same is true of fiction.
 Say two writers are asked to write a short story about two people who meet at a busy café in a train station, each of whom is keeping a secret from the other.
 Sounds pretty specific, doesn’t it?
 And yet, this simple story seed holds worlds of possibility.

 The way each writer brings their own unique perspectives, tone, approach to sentence structure, and perception of the human condition will dictate the direction that this little story will take.

 To develop your own writer’s voice, try using writing prompts and story archetypes to exercise your writing muscles.
 The more specific the exercises, the more you’ll be able to see how much of what comes out is completely, unapologetically you.

 Bonus: the 1 thing not to do to develop your writer’s voice

 The reasons for this are twofold: Firstly, if you need to force yourself to keep your writer’s voice consistent, it’s not your writer’s voice.
-Your voice is what naturally comes from you; it is your essence given form in words.
-If you ever feel like your writer’s voice is getting off track and you need to corral it back into shape, what you have is not a voice, it’s a style.
+Your voice is what naturally comes from you; it is your essence given from in words.
+If you ever feel like your writer’s voice is getting off track and you need to corral it back into shape, what you have is not a voice—it’s a style.

 The bottom line?
 Finding your writer’s voice is not an act of creating something from nothing; it is an act of sloughing away everything your voice is not to reveal the voice that has been there all along, and then giving it room to grow.